 L’Hibernal sat next to a snow-packed river.
 That night, standing in the darkness, I listened to the water charge beneath mounds of snow.
-That sound was interrupted every so often by laughter coming from a glowing, fire-warmed hut—a pleasant reminder that we were united in a vast wilderness playground.
+Every so often laughter coming from a glowing, fire-warmed hut interrupted that sound.
+It stood as a pleasant reminder that we were united in a vast wilderness playground.

 The sun rose on our final day while we strapped on our skis for the final five kilometres.
-Filled with sentiment and a desire for our journey to continue, I hung back to ski a portion of our few kilometres alone.
+Filled with sentiment and a desire for our journey to continue, I hung back to ski alone.

 . . .